-How to Add a Plugin to IntelliJ: 5 Easy Steps
+How to Install Plugins in IntelliJ: 5 Easy Steps for 2025

 Have you ever wondered why some developers seem to code at lightning speed while others struggle with repetitive tasks?
 The secret often lies in one powerful aspect of their development environment: plugins.
 IntelliJ IDEA, one of the most popular IDEs among Java developers and beyond, transforms from a capable tool into a productivity powerhouse when you harness the full potential of its plugin ecosystem.